The letter from over a century ago in which Sarah Aaronsohn writes of the tragic death of her beloved friend, Avshalom Feinberg.

 Farewell, your Sarah

-Only a few months after this letter was sent, at the beginning of October 1917, Sarah Aaronsohn was captured by the Turks, brutally tortured, and shot herself to prevent them from extracting information about the underground, its activities and members from her in further interrogations.
+Only a few months after this letter was sent, in early October 1917, Sarah Aaronsohn was captured by the Turks and brutally tortured.
+She eventually shot herself to prevent them from extracting information from her about the underground, its activities and members in further interrogations.
 She hovered between life and death for three days until her soul departed.

-Thanks to Dr. Gil Weissblei from the Archive Department of the Library for his assistance in research for the article.
+Thanks to Dr. Gil Weissblei for his assistance in research for the article.